-Experienced Personal Injury Attorney Fights for People Injured in Train Accidents in New Jersey, including Hoboken, Jersey City, and Newark
+Experienced Personal Injury Attorneys Fight for People Injured in Train Accidents in New Jersey, including Hoboken, Jersey City, and Newark

 The public transit systems in New Jersey and New York provides passengers with a safe mode of transportation.
 The NJ public transit system connects New Jersey with New York and Pennsylvania.
 The train service is particularly important for NJ and NY workers who need to travel to and from work.

 All of these people depend on mechanics, supervisors and operators of trains to take the necessary steps to ensure there are no serious railroad accidents.
 When a train operator acts negligently and causes passengers to sustain serious injuries to the passengers, it is important that the negligent individual is held accountable for their actions so that future accidents become less likely.

-If you’ve been hurt in the Hoboken train accident, Andrew Calcagno is an experienced personal injury trial attorney who will fight on your behalf and help you get the financial compensation you deserve.
-Mr. Calcagno has successfully represented numerous clients in personal injury cases throughout New Jersey, including West Orange, Bloomfield, Middletown, Howell, and Union Township, NJ.
-He is prepared to do whatever it takes to win your case because he knows how important it is for you to get justice for your train accident injuries.
-Whether you are a passenger injured on a train operated by NJ Transit, Amtrak, or PATH, or a train employee who needs to file a claim under FELA, Mr. Calcagno can assist you.
+If you’ve been hurt in the Hoboken train accident, The Firm is a team of experienced personal injury trial attorneys who will fight on your behalf and help you get the financial compensation you deserve.
+The Firm has successfully represented numerous clients in personal injury cases throughout New Jersey, including West Orange, Bloomfield, Middletown, Howell, and Union Township, NJ.
+They are prepared to do whatever it takes to win your case because they know how important it is for you to get justice for your train accident injuries.
+Whether you are a passenger injured on a train operated by NJ Transit, Amtrak, or PATH, or a train employee who needs to file a claim under FELA, The Firm can assist you.

 Types of Train Accidents in NJ